Arthritis due to damage of joint cartilage and surrounding tissues becomes very common with aging.

 Several nutritional supplements (such as glucosamine sulfate and chondroitin sulfate) have been tested for potential benefit in treating osteoarthritis.
 So far, results are mixed, and the potential benefit of glucosamine sulfate and chondroitin sulfate in treating pain is unclear, and they do not seem to change the progression of joint damage.
 There is no good evidence that any other nutritional supplements work.

-Surgical treatment may help when all other treatments fail to relieve pain or improve function.
+Surgical treatment may help when other treatments fail to reduce pain or improve function.
 Some joints, most commonly the hip and knee, can be replaced with an artificial joint.
 Replacement, particularly of the hip, is usually very successful, almost always improving motion and function and dramatically decreasing pain.
 Therefore, joint replacement should be considered when pain is unmanageable and function becomes limited.
 Because an artificial joint does not last forever, the procedure is often delayed in very young people so the need for repeated replacements can be minimized.
-If all other treatments are ineffective, surgical procedures can be done to help relieve symptoms of back or neck osteoarthritis, particularly nerve compression.
+If other treatments are ineffective, surgical procedures can be done to help relieve symptoms of back or neck osteoarthritis, particularly nerve compression.
 The benefit of limited, arthroscopic surgical procedures for osteoarthritis of the knee, such as repair of the meniscus or reconstruction of knee ligaments, is uncertain.

 A variety of methods that restore cells inside cartilage have been used in younger people with osteoarthritis (often caused by an injury) to help heal small defects in cartilage.
 However, such methods have not yet proved valuable when cartilage defects are extensive, as commonly occurs in older people.